slegras/EBAI2017/hands-on/hands-on.md

 ```

 ### 3- Search for Biological Processes, Molecular Functions or Cellular Compartments enrichment
-This gene list can then be analyzed with Gene Ontology search tools such as DAVID or IPA.
+This gene list can then be used with Gene Ontology search tools such as DAVID or IPA.
 Input your gene list on the DAVID website: https://david.ncifcrf.gov/

 **What are the biological processes enriched in the list of genes associated to the peaks?**